What to feed a rabbit downloadable sheet

 Health Checking

-It’s essential to regularly check your rabbit’s health by keeping an eye on their behavior and their body for any signs of ill health.
+It’s essential to regularly check your rabbit’s health by monitoring their behavior and body for any signs of ill health.
 If you notice your rabbit trying to bite or scratch at their back end, it’s best to get them checked by your vet.

 When you’re checking your rabbit’s back end, if you notice any of the following, make an appointment with your vet: